PATH (rail system): Current roster

-As of 2023, there is only one model, the PA5.
+There is one model of rolling stock, the PA5, which had replaced all previous models by 2011.
 The cars are 51 ft long by 9.2 ft wide, a smaller loading gauge compared to similar vehicles in the US, due to the restricted structure gauge through the tunnels under the Hudson River.
 They can reach 55 mph in regular service.
 Each car seats 35 passengers, in longitudinal "bucket" seating, and can fit a larger number of standees in each car.
 PA5 cars have stainless steel bodies and three doors on each side.
 LED displays above the windows (between the doors) display the destination of that particular train.
 The PA5 cars are coupled and linked into consists up to 8 cars long, with conductors' controls on all cars and engineers' cabs on the "A" (driving) cars; trains on the Newark–World Trade Center line will be lengthened to 10 cars as part of the line's 2010s upgrades.

 In 2005, the Port Authority awarded a $499 million contract to Kawasaki to design and build 340 new PATH cars under the PA5 order to replace the system's entire existing fleet.
 With an average age of 42 years and some cars dating back as far as 1964, the fleet was the oldest of any operating heavy rail line in the United States.
 The Port Authority announced that the new cars would be updated versions of the MTA's R142A cars.
 The first of these new cars entered revenue service in 2009; all of them were delivered over the next two years.
 The Port Authority exercised a subsequent contract for 10 additional PA5 cars, bringing the total to 350.